FedHUG: Federated Heterogeneous Unsupervised Generalization for Remote Physiological Measurements

 \subsection{Global Distribution Aware Learning Controller}

 Previous studies \cite{wang2024rppg} have shown that the distribution of the phys-labels in the same dataset typically follows a long-tail pattern, with significant distribution differences between datasets, which is considered a manifestation of distribution heterogeneity \cite{tomitani2021regional}.
 Moreover, in the FUDG task, the inability to access data across different domains makes it even more challenging to obtain the global sample distribution necessary to address the long-tail problem.
 Specifically, when attempting to solve the long-tail issue from the perspective of a single client, it may encounter situations where the tail region of the client lies within the head sample area of the global distribution, thus failing to ensure consistency in cross-client model updates during aggregation.
+For example, as illustrated in Fig. \ref{fig: Imbalance}, the tail region of the BUAA dataset precisely constitutes the head regions of the PURE and VIPL distributions.
 On the other hand, due to the inherent privacy of physiological data, methods \cite{wei2023towards, du2024simpro} relying on pseudo-labels to address the problem of unsupervised data imbalance are also not applicable in the rPPG FUDG task.

 To address this issue, we propose a novel Global Distribution aware Learning Controller (\textbf{GDLC}).
 This method directly estimates the parameters of the batch training sample distribution from the unit high-dimensional feature vector \(v\) of each sample and dynamically adjusts the global feature distribution by uploading these parameters.
 Furthermore, by comparing the differences between local and global dataset parameters, the distribution of the sample in the global set is inferred.
 When the difference is large, it indicates the presence of outliers (i.e., tail samples) in the batch training samples.
 To enhance the sensitivity of the global model to these tail samples, we increase the impact of the batch samples on the client-side model updates, thereby making the global model more sensitive to the tail samples.
 Specifically, inspired by \cite{du2024probabilistic}, we represent the normalized feature vectors of each sample on each client as \(v_i\in \mathbb{R}^d\), which is modeled simply as a von Mises–Fisher distribution \cite{mardia2009directional} on the unit hypersphere \(\mathbb{S}^{d-1}\).
 The probability density of the vMF distribution is given by: